 - Knowledgeable academic editors with master’s and PhD degrees

 - Free up your time to focus on research, revisions, and content instead of looking for mistakes

 - Provide a language editing certificate, which may be necessary for non-native English-speaking students

-Lastly, most PhD advisors recommend that students seek out professional thesis editing since professors prefer to assess the actual research content of a dissertation, not mundane writing errors.
+Lastly, most PhD advisors recommend that students seek out professional editing services, specifically thesis editing or dissertation editing, since professors prefer to assess the actual research content of a dissertation, not mundane writing errors.
 Any graduate student reading this knows professors don’t like their time to be wasted!